HarshaVardhanMannem/Handwritten-Digit-Recognition-Model-App/README.md

 This script will:
 - Download the MNIST dataset
 - Preprocess the data
-- Train the CNN model with GPU acceleration (if available)
+- Train the CNN model
 - Evaluate model performance
-- Save the trained model as `mnist_cnn_model.h5` and a TFLite version
+- Save the trained model as `mnist_cnn_model.h5`

 ### Running the Web Application